 Problems

-IPT Problems 2024
+IPT Problems 2025

-Click here to download the IPT 2024 Problem list in PDF format.
+Click here to download the IPT 2025 Problem list in PDF format.

-Click here to for the mobile-friendly PDF.
+Click here for the mobile-friendly PDF.

 If you have any questions about the list, or if you feel that some problems need clarification, please write to us using the contact form.
 We will publish your questions and our answers below each problem.

 Release date: Sept.
-7th, 2023.
+11th, 2024.

 Last revision: Sept.
-7th, 2023.
+11th, 2024.

 All the problems, to stimulate a good discussion, have been formulated as open physics questions.
 That’s why the statement is never too stringent and it is assumed that every phenomenon will be studied both theoretically and experimentally (when possible) with dependence on all the most relevant parameters.
 More than that, there is not any general understanding of the task condition.
 If your interpretation of a certain problem condition corresponds to the written one and is interesting enough and your investigation is challenging and broad – the jury members will most likely award you with nice marks.
 Surely, your team is not expected to spend years on every problem.
 So you should carefully consider your time budget and choose the most important and interesting parameters to study together with doing your best on both the theoretical model and experimental confirmation.